GHANA POLICE SERVICE PROJECT

 ABOUT THE PROJECT

-We will be running a new training programme aimed at creating a new identity for the traffic officers or the 'vanguards/future of the Ghana Police Service'.
-Support networks will be established for the trained officers to reinforce the new identity and provide a 'safe space' for the officers to share stories and discuss obstacles in their daily duty and work together to co-create solutions.
+We ran a training programme aimed at creating a new identity for the traffic officers or the 'vanguards/future of the Ghana Police Service'.
+Support networks were established for the trained officers to reinforce the new identity and provide a 'safe space' for the officers to share stories and discuss obstacles in their daily duty and work together to co-create solutions.
 Senior officers who have been trained will also act as role models and mentors to junior officers to strengthen this support network.

-The training will be co-created with the Research and Planning Directorate of the Ghana Police Service and advised by Inspector Bruno Schettini from the Brazilian Federal Highway Police, who has successfully created the first National Police Academy in Brazil.
-The training method will be interactive and immersive using insights from Behavioural Economics and Psychology.
-The focus will be on tackling conflict of interests, norms, and multiple social identities, and how to maintain professionalism and ethical standards when faced with these challenges.
+The training was co-created with the Research and Planning Directorate of the Ghana Police Service and advised by Inspector Bruno Schettini from the Brazilian Federal Highway Police, who has successfully created the first National Police Academy in Brazil.
+The training method is interactive and immersive using insights from Behavioural Economics and Psychology.
+The focus is on tackling conflict of interests, norms, and multiple social identities, and how to maintain professionalism and ethical standards when faced with these challenges.

 PROJECT DETAILS